 - If the linking website attempts to infect its visitors with malware – you should always disavow this kind of domain on the domain level.

 - Always be aware of the in/out linking ratio.
-If the ratio is high (there are a lot of hyperlinks in the content on the website), it’s highly likely that the website is a link farm.
+If the ratio is high (there are a lot of hyperlinks in the content on the website), the website is likely a link farm.

 To have your bad backlinks ignored by Google, you need to add them to your disavow file.